rootwork/rootwork.org/hugo/content/blog/2006-05-28/index.md

 the opportunity to attend this
 [critical event](https://web.archive.org/web/20061031234727/http://netsquared.org/2006/conference '2006 NetSquared Conference').
-I had written out my introduction earlier this week, but due to a browser mishap lost nearly all of it and haven’t had time to re-write it until now.
+I had written out my introduction earlier this week, but due to a browser mishap lost nearly all of it and haven't had time to re-write it until now.

 GI-Net is a nonprofit based in DC that is a little more than two years old.
 We began as a student group at Swarthmore College with an idea: to change the way the world responds to genocide.
-In her groundbreaking and Pulitzer Prize–winning book, _‘A Problem From Hell’: America and the Age of Genocide_, [Samantha Power](https://www.thenation.com/article/archive/why-cant-we/ 'Read a recent commencement speech by Samantha Power') surveys the U.S. response to genocides in the twentieth century and discovers that, above all, the reason the United States so often failed to act, or to act
+In her groundbreaking and Pulitzer Prize–winning book, _'A Problem From Hell': America and the Age of Genocide_, [Samantha Power](https://www.thenation.com/article/archive/why-cant-we/ 'Read a recent commencement speech by Samantha Power') surveys the U.S. response to genocides in the twentieth century and discovers that, above all, the reason the United States so often failed to act, or to act